By Josh Hawley

 Heron Gate residents are not so lucky.
 In their case, the injection of foreign capital and influence has been coupled with the will of local politicians to disperse working class tenants – in a private meeting, Mayor Jim Watson expressed his desire to see the poor people of Heron Gate spread out across the city.

-Heron Gate is ground zero for urban renewal of the 21st century, predicated not on explicit state tactics of displacement such as disruptive infrastructure, but on the global financialization and commodification of housing.
+Heron Gate is ground zero for urban renewal of the 21st century, a harrowing example of mass displacement driven by the global financialization and commodification of housing.